code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-04-13-spring-kafka-boot-example.md

 }
 ```

-Fire up the above test case by opening a command prompt and executing following Maven command:
+Fire up the above test case by opening a command prompt and execute following Maven command:

 ``` plaintext
 mvn test
 ```

-Maven will the download the dependencies, compile the code and run the above unit test case during which following logs should be generated:
+Maven will then download the dependencies, compile the code and run the unit test case during which following logs should be generated:

 ``` plaintext
 -------------------------------------------------------